Why develop an Apple Pay mobile wallet?

 The reasons for implementing with Apple Pay

-For developers, how you implement an Apple Pay mobile wallet is critical to building a robust payment process.
-Reducing friction in the payments funnel online helps customer satisfaction, which increases customer engagement and reduces cart abandonment by online shoppers.
+For Apple Pay development, how you implement an Apple Pay mobile wallet is critical to building a robust payment process.
+Reducing friction in the payments funnel helps customer satisfaction, which increases customer engagement and reduces cart abandonment by shoppers.
 Proper development work translates into higher revenue potential and lifetime customer value.
 So code wisely for your customer needs.

 For users, Apple Pay provides an easy and secure way to buy goods, services, and make donations in an iOS app or on a website.
 Users can authorize payments using Face ID or Touch ID to release tokenized credit and debit card payment credentials that are securely stored on their device.